This post was most recently updated on January 13th, 2022

 7. There’s a resort at the heart of Coeur D’Alene

 (We actually stayed at the Best Western Plus Coeur D’Alene.
-We found the accommodations to be very comfortable and the breakfast buffet was wonderful — lots of variety and very family-friendly!)
+We found the accommodations to be very comfortable and the breakfast buffet was wonderful — lots of variety and very family-friendly!
+It’s only 2 miles from downtown Coeur D’Alene, with easy freeway access for day trips.)

 8. Lots of fun surprises!